LineageOS/android_hardware_interfaces/neuralnetworks/utils/README.md

 driver process has died, and `DeathHandler` will unblock any thread waiting on the results of an `IProtectedCallback` callback object that may otherwise not be signaled.
 In order for this to work, the `IProtectedCallback` object must have been registered via `DeathHandler::protectCallback()`.

+## Across AIDL

+We use NDK backend for AIDL interfaces.
+Handling of asynchronous calls is generally the same with the following differences:
+* AIDL calls return `ndk::ScopedAStatus` which wraps fields of types `binder_status_t` and `binder_exception_t`.
+In case the call is made on a dead object, the call will return `ndk::ScopedAStatus` with exception `EX_TRANSACTION_FAILED` and binder status `STATUS_DEAD_OBJECT`.
+* AIDL interface doesn't contain asynchronous `IPreparedModel::execute`.
+* Service death is handled using `AIBinder_DeathRecipient` object which is linked to an interface object using `AIBinder_linkToDeath`. nnapi/hal/aidl/ProtectCallback.h provides `DeathHandler` object that is a direct analog of HIDL `DeathHandler`, only using libbinder_ndk objects for implementation.